-We do not currently anticipate paying cash dividends on our common stock.
+We intend to evaluate the payment of cash dividends on our common stock and expect to announce our dividend policy prior to the completion of the spin-off.
 The declaration and amount of future dividends, if any, will be determined by our board of directors and will depend on our financial condition, earnings, capital requirements, financial covenants, industry practice, applicable law and other factors our board of directors deems relevant.
 Please read "Dividend Policy."